Experience the Stars: Namibia's Dark Sky Corridor

 Yes.
 Kitchen51 does not provide astronomy equipment—guests bring their own.
 However, you don't need specialized gear to enjoy these skies.
 Naked-eye viewing under Class 2–3 skies reveals thousands of stars invisible from cities.
 If you own binoculars (7×50 or 10×50), they'll reveal stunning Milky Way detail and star clusters.

-Q: How dark is the Southern Corridor?
 Rural areas measure Bortle Class 2–3; NamibRand is certified Class 1.
-Comparable to Chile's Atacama or Australia's Outback.
+This darkness is comparable to Chile's Atacama or Australia's Outback.

-Q: Is it safe outside at night?
 Yes, with precautions.
-No lions or elephants in Karas Region.
+There are no lions or elephants in the Karas Region.
 Wear closed shoes, use a red torch, and dress warmly.

-Q: Best time of year to stargaze?
-May–October for clear nights and galactic centre visibility.
+May–October for clear nights and galactic center visibility.
 Plan around new moon for the darkest conditions.

 Q: Can I take Milky Way photos with my smartphone?